krakend/krakend-documentation/endpoints/parameter-forwarding.md

 }
 ```

 Enabling the wildcard **pollutes your backends**, as any header sent by end-users or malicious attackers gets through the gateway and impacts the backends behind (a famous exploit is the Log4J vulnerability).
-We recommend letting the gateway know which headers are in the API contract and specify them in the list, even when the list is long try to not use the wildcard.
-If the decision is to go with the wildcard, make sure your backends can handle abuse attempts from clients.
+We recommend letting the gateway know which headers are in the API contract and specify them in the list.
+Even when the list is long, try not to use the wildcard.
+If the decision is to go with the wildcard, make sure your backends can handle client abuse attempts.

 ## Cookies forwarding
 A cookie is just some content passing inside the `Cookie` header.
 If you want cookies to reach your backend, add the `Cookie` header under `input_headers`, just as you would do with any other header.